Beyond Breaking News

 Agence France-Presse (AFP) is a leading global news agency.
 Founded in 1835, AFP now provides content to thousands of news outlets worldwide, delivering breaking news to TV channels, digital publications and production companies.
 Its new AFPTV Live platform was designed to make its content discoverable, be easy to use, and enable live IP delivery to better serve its clients.

-The partnership between AFP and our service company MX1 enables AFP to connect its systems via an API that was co-developed with MX1.
+The partnership between AFP and MX1 enables AFP to connect its systems via an API that was co-developed with MX1.
 The platform enables AFP to reach many more customers than it could previously, and it now has hundreds of customers viewing live video feeds on AFPTV Live each day.
 Those customers can easily send selected content to their own news studio via IP delivery.

 “There’s no point having great content if we can’t deliver it to our clients efficiently and reliably every day,” says Phil Chetwynd, Global Editor-in-Chief of AFP.
 “We are now able to fulfil two major client needs: they have all the information they need about our live coverage in real time, and they can send the content to their newsrooms via IP delivery – enabled by this solution.”